WW Recipe of the Day: How to Cook Hamburgers on the Stove

-I much prefer cooking hamburgers on the stove in the comfort of my cozy kitchen, than outside on the grill, especially since I got my great cast iron grill pan.
+Yes.
+Yes.
+Yes.
+I much prefer cooking hamburgers on the stovetop in the comfort of my cozy kitchen, than outside on the grill, especially since I got my great cast iron grill pan .

-And it’s probably healthier too.
+There’s a good chance it’s also healthier.
 Many studies show that grilled meat can be particularly unhealthy.